 Pro tip: Check out Black Rock at sunset.
 There is a nightly sunset ceremony where a man lights torches and dives off the cliff into the water.

 3. Honolua Bay

 Getting to this snorkeling area in Maui is much easier now too.
 Years ago, you would have needed to take a boat to the bay.
-Now, you can simply walk through the cleared out section of the forest to the water.
+Now, you can walk through the cleared-out section of the forest to the water.

 The beach area doesn’t have much sand.
 However, that isn’t important since the main reason for your visit will be to snorkel!

 There is no fishing allowed in this bay.
-That is due to the fact it is part of the Marine Life Conservation District.
+That is because it is part of the Marine Life Conservation District.
 So, there is always plenty of fish to see.
 And the views of the surrounding cliffs above water are amazing too.

 Are you still looking for flights to Hawaii?
 Scott’s Cheap Flights has a free newsletter to alert you when the best deals are available!

 4. Kahekili Beach Park (Airport Beach)

 One of the best places to snorkel in Maui is Kahekili Beach Park.
 This beach is on the northern half of Ka’anapali Beach.
 It is often called North Beach by the locals.